Guide

 Prioritize what actually matters

 Review the list and mark what is genuinely important and time-sensitive.
-A simple urgent/important split (the Eisenhower idea) is enough.
-In WeekFlux this happens in Priority mode — a focused list view for ordering tasks before any calendar comes into play.
 Be ruthless: most lists contain more than any single week can hold.

 3. 3